Eusebio Jiménez

-Eusebio Jiménez Peñalver (1897 – death unknown) was a Cuban infielder in the Negro leagues and Cuban League in the 1920s.
+Eusebio Jiménez Peñalver (1897 – death unknown) was a Cuban professional baseball third baseman, second baseman and right fielder in the Negro leagues and Cuban League in the 1920s.

 A native of Havana, Cuba, Jiménez made his Negro leagues debut in 1920 with the Cuban Stars (East).
 He played for the Cuban Stars (West) in 1921 before returning to the East club in 1922, and played briefly for Habana of the Cuban League to finish his career.